Discover our glossary

 Lawton’s principles

-Principles for enhancing England’s wildlife sites were developed by British ecologist John H. Lawton.
+Principles for enhancing England’s wildlife sites which were developed by the British ecologist John H. Lawton.
 They are commonly referred to as ‘Lawton’s principles’, and have been summarised as enhancing wildlife sites to be “bigger, better and more joined up”.

 Layout